subhamsahadeloitte/RM-AnnotationLogs/readme.md

       "rejected": false, // Whether the annotation is rejected (true/false) "language": "Java", // Language as a string "completions": [
-        "Completion 1",
+        "Completion 1 object",
-        "Completion 2",
+        "Completion 2 object",
-        "Completion 3",
+        "Completion 3 object",
-        "Completion 4"
+        "Completion 4 object"
       ], // Array of completion strings
       "taskType": "S1Review", // Task type (fresh, re-work, S1Review, S2Review)
       "ranking": "High", // Ranking as a string "reasoning": "This annotation is of high quality." // Reasoning for the annotation }
     ```
-  - Comment: Design your own _array_of_objects_ stucture to contain completions and their corresponding questions.
+  - Comment: Design your own **_array_of_objects_** stucture to contain completions and their corresponding questions.

 - **Update Annotation**